yvan-lengwiler/Finance-Uni/week4/readme.md

 # Week 4: Topic ...
-Files for exercised of week 4.
+Files for exercises of week 4.